henrik/icpenses/README.markdown

 # ICpenses

-Parses [ICporter](http://github.com/henrik/icporter)-style JSON files, exported from your bank, and provides expense analysis.
+Parses [ICporter](http://github.com/henrik/icporter)-style JSON files, exported from your bank, and provides simple expense analysis.

 Feel free to write your own ICporter-compatible exporters or analyzers.